rus0000/jsinheritance/README.md

 To summarize:
 * Every function in JS is an object, more exactly - two objects: function itself and its prototype
-* There are two distinct constructor functions `Function` and `Object` related to each-other
+* There are two distinct built-in constructor functions `Function` and `Object` related to each-other
 * `Function.prototype` object itself inherits from `Object.prototype`
 * Every function in the system inherits from `Function.prototype`
 * Every object in the system inherits from `Object.prototype`